Armonte/daybreak/README.md

 Currently, only the source is available.
 To compile,

 1. Download this repository
-2. run `download_deps.sh' to download MBAACC and newLISP
+2. run `download_deps.sh` to download MBAACC and newLISP
 3. run `make all` to generate the executables

 Now, within the "out" folder, there is `daybreak.exe` and a daybreak folder.
 These